openlibraryenvironment/gokb-info/docs/documentation/review-requests.en.md

 # Working with Review Requests

-Review requests are central workflow components of the GOKb.
+Review requests are central workflow components of the GOKB.
 Review requests inform you whether errors occurred during processing or import of components or whether possible inconsistencies were discovered.
 Simple information and feedback is also reported back to you in the form of review requests.

 The aim of each curatory group should be to view, edit if necessary, and close all review requests related to a package submission.
 In doing so, it should be noted:

 * Processing a review request requires - depending on the type - processing of the respective component.
 The review request must then be closed manually.
 * Many review requests are for information only and can be closed without processing.
-* The GOKb reacts very sensitively to possible inconsistencies in the data.
+* The GOKB reacts very sensitively to possible inconsistencies in the data.
 If necessary, review requests can be opened by the system, which only supposedly describe an error, although everything is correct.
 These can be closed after checking.

 ## Find review requests

-There are three ways to find review requests in the GOKb.
+There are three ways to find review requests in the GOKB.

 * In the Dashboard
 * In the Package view